Skip to main content

 chmod +x checksum_inspection.sh

-2. Run downloaded script to compare Source File Checksum and Remote NAS Destination Checksum.
+2. Run the downloaded script to compare Source File Checksum and Remote NAS Destination Checksum.

 ./checksum_inspection.sh {source-file-path} {remote-nas-file-path}